joelshepherd/tabliss.io/posts/2022-04-27_tabliss-on-microsoft-edge.md

 ---
 title: Tabliss is now available on Microsoft Edge!
-lead: Tabliss has officially launched on the Microsoft Edge store.
+lead: Tabliss has officially launched on the Microsoft Edge addon store.
 ---

-First-class support has now arrived for Microsoft Edge browser, you no longer need to install Tabliss through the Chrome Webstore.
+First-class support has arrived for the Microsoft Edge browser, you no longer need to install the Tabliss extension through the Chrome Web Store.

 If you have already been enjoying Tabliss on Edge, consider adding a review to spread the word.